Website Interview…Ask the Author!

 A: Neither.
 My circle of author friends have heard my writing mantra many times: the story is the story is the story.
 I don’t owe anyone—not readers, editors, publishers or even myself—anything.
-I think writers who try to mold and shape and wrestle their characters or plots into submission for the sake of what’s “in” or what’s “acceptable” or what’s “politically correct” or whatever do their stories a disservice.
+I think writers who try to mold and shape and wrestle their characters or plots into submission for the sake of what’s “on trend” or what’s “acceptable” or what’s “politically correct” or whatever do their stories a disservice.
 That’s my philosophy.
 If I worried about whether my story was original enough, or whether I’d appeal to enough readers—or, in this day and age, whether I’d “offend” anyone—I’d never finish a story.
 The characters tell me what to write.
 I owe them, not anyone else.

 Q: What do you owe the real people upon whom you base your characters?

 A: It depends on whether they’re good characters or bad ones.
 The bad ones deserve what they get.
 Probably worse, actually.
 I’ve neglected to kill off folks who I’d planned to, and I’ve failed to paint bad characters as evil as how I see them in real life.
 Like I said before: the story is the story is the story.
-So some have gotten off easy.
+As a result, some have gotten off easy.
 But the good ones?
 The ones I love?
 The ones behind my writing in the first place?
 I owe them their legacy, even if I’m the only one who ever realizes who they are or were.
-It’s my way of keeping them with me, even if they’re gone.
+It’s my way of keeping them alive and with me, even if they’re gone.